Saved searches · av.by

 However, let me remind you that we had two additional ideas.
 I strongly voted for this solution.
 This is the placement of saved and last entered searches on the main search screen.
 Vova opens the application and sees an additional block with saved and last entered searches.

 I specified that this decision should be made.
 The product manager was of a different opinion.
 Development resources were very limited and had to be spent on other things.

 What experience did I get?
 I realized that it is important to do the features part by part.
 This will help deliver good solutions to the user faster.
 Then enhance this solution or add smth new.
 But I still believe that this decision will give huge value.

 And was it possible to somehow simplify the solution that eventually came out?
 Yes, it was possible to do only saved searches (only idea 0), without subscriptions.
 This has already produced a result.

 P.S.
 To date, we have already made this idea.
 The result was through the roof as more than 41% of buyers use this solution.
 And Vova became a happier user.

-In this project I did competitor analysis, prototypes, mockups and tested them.
+In this project, I did competitor analysis, prototypes, mockups and tested them.
 Participated in the formalization of ideas.
-I teamed up with product manager and engineers on this project.
+I teamed up with the product manager and engineers on this project.

 I communicated with the support service to find out about user requests, and together with the support and the product manager, we determined the metrics.
 With my involvement, I helped to improve the user experience and the number of requests decreased.

 Basically, all solutions work on four platforms: web, android, and ios.